apache/airflow/README.md

 first release for the MINOR version of Airflow.

-For example this means that by default we upgrade the minimum version of Airflow supported by providers to 2.3.0 in the first Provider's release after 11th of October 2022 (11th of October 2021 is the date when the first `PATCHLEVEL` of 2.2 (2.2.0) has been released.
+For example this means that by default we upgrade the minimum version of Airflow supported by providers to 2.4.0 in the first Provider's release after 30th of April 2023.
+The 30th of April 2022 is the date when the first `PATCHLEVEL` of 2.3 (2.3.0) has been released.

 Providers are often connected with some stakeholders that are vitally interested in maintaining backwards compatibilities in their integrations (for example cloud providers, or specific service providers).
 But,